-The 2017 Purdey Awards: entries now open - The Field
+The 2019 Purdey Awards: last chance to enter - The Field

 Purdey invite entries from any type or size of shoot actively involved in improving habitats for game birds, and shoots that can demonstrate to the Awards judges how their work has improved the shoot and widened its biodiversity to benefit many other species of bird and wildlife.
 Entries can be from shoots anywhere within the United Kingdom, and made by individuals, syndicates, estates, farm shoots and wildfowling clubs.
 Purely commercial operations are unlikely to be eligible, but shoots actively engaged in conservation work which let a proportion of their days to defray costs are welcomed.

-This year’s Prize Fund will be worth up to £15,000 to be shared between the winners of Gold, Silver and Bronze Awards. as well as up to five GWCT Advisory Awards, which provide a free of charge visit to shoots by a GWCT adviser.
+The Prize Fund this year is £12,500 for Gold, Silver and Bronze Awards with Special Awards to recognise outstanding individual achievements.
+Up to five on site advisory visits from the Game and Wildlife Conservation Trust will also be awarded.

-The Purdey Awards judging panel, chaired by the Duke of Wellington, meets in June to shortlist the most promising entries to receive judging visits.
-The sixteen strong panel will then reconvene in October to decide winner.
-The winners will be presented on 24 November 2017 at the annual ceremony held at Audley House, Mayfair.
+Entries will be assessed by Dr Mike Swan of the GWCT Advisory Service and Awards Organiser Richard Purdey.
+The Purdey Awards judging panel, chaired by the Duke of Wellington, will meet in June to shortlist the most promising entries to receive judging visits in August or September.
+The fourteen strong panel will then reconvene in October to determine the winners.
+The winners will be presented in February 2020 at the annual ceremony held at Audley House, Mayfair.

-Entires must be completed and have reached Dr Mike Swan at the Game and Wildlife Conservation Trust at Fordingbridge no later than Monday 22 May 2017.
+Entries must be completed and have reached Dr Mike Swan at the Game and Wildlife Conservation Trust at Fordingbridge no later than Monday 20 May 2019.

-Richard Purdey, awards organiser since their inception, said ‘I look forward to seeing this year’s crop of new entries in May and would like to emphasise that all types and sizes of shoots are welcome to enter, whether it be one acre of land or 20,000 acres’.